Bible: BJU Press publisher

 We review cursive that was learned in 2nd grade.

 Reading: Bob Jones and the Accelerated Reading program

 We use the Bob Jones readers to focus on reading skills and comprehension for the first semester.
 During the second semester, we focus on four literature units.
 Dictionary skills and sentence writing are incorporated into The Mouse and the Motorcycle.
 The Iditarod is taught in conjunction with the novel Stone Fox.
 The third graders learn about a Christian's walk with God using Pilgrim's Progress.
 Our last novel is Whipping Boy.
 The third graders learn the value of true friendship in this fantasy.
 We also compare and contrast all four novels with the movies.

-Spelling: A Reason to Spell curriculum for the spelling words
+Spelling: A Reason to Spell Level D curriculum for the spelling words

 We use a variety of teacher-created spelling activities to learn 18 spelling words every week.